 How to use the migration tool?

-When you go to an issue-based app on the Twixl Distribution Platform, you'll notice a button Convert to article-based.
+When you go to an issue-based app on the Twixl platform, you'll notice a warning message Convert to article-based.

 Convert to an article-based app: this will start the actual conversion process.

 During the migration process, your issue-based app will be locked.
 As such, you will not be able to alter your issue-based app or upload new issues during the conversion progress.
 There will, however, not be any impact for existing users of your app.
 Note that even if the app has already been converted, you still have the option to repeat the process.

 What will be converted for you?